dfusionai/vericore-statement-verifier-agent/README.md

 ```

 **Important Notes:**
-- Your wallet must be registered on the subnet before pushing.
+- Your wallet must be registered on the subnet before submitting.
 If not registered, register first:
   ```bash
   btcli subnet register --netuid <netuid> --wallet.name <coldkey> --wallet.hotkey <hotkey>
   ```